cloudControl/documentation/Platform documentation.md

 ## [Command line client, web console and API](#interfaces)

-###TL;DR:
+**TL;DR:**

  * The command line client cctrl is the primary interface.
  * We also offer a web console.
  * For most control and integration it's possible to talk directly to the RESTful API.

 To control the platform we offer different interfaces.
-The primary way of controlling your apps and deployments is via the command line client called cctrlapp.
+The primary way of controlling your apps and deployments is via the command line client called cctrl.
 In addition to the command line client we also offer a web console.
 Both the CLI as well as the web console however are merely frontends to our RESTful API.
 For maximum integration into your apps you can use one of our available API libraries.

 Throughout this documentation we will use the CLI as the primary way of controlling the cloudControl platform.
 Installing cctrl is easy and works on Mac/Linux as well as on Windows.
 For installation instructions please refer to the [cctrl installation guide](/dev-center/guides/cctrl-installation-guide).